Ross County Court Records

 Starting probate proceedings:

-To open a new estate in Ross County, the executor named in the will or a prospective administrator must file an application for authority to administer the estate with the Probate Court.
+To open a new estate in Ross County, the executor named in the will—or a prospective administrator if there is no will—must file an application for authority to administer the estate with the Probate Court.
 Required documents typically include:

 Ohio Revised Code Chapter 2113 governs the appointment of fiduciaries, and Chapter 2109 addresses fiduciary bonds.
 The Probate Court provides standard forms for estate administration, many of which are based on the Ohio Supreme Court's uniform probate forms.